Day 1: Delhi, India

 (four-horned antelope), common langur, gaur (the world's largest wild oxen), rhesus monkeys and occasionally leopard.
 Kanha is also home to one of the world’s last populations of barasingha, an endangered swamp deer with 12-point antlers.
 At the close of each day

 we retire to the inviting comfort of our lodge.

 Day 8: Kanha / Raipur / Kolkata

 After a last morning wildlife drive in Kanha, we drive to Raipur, then fly to Kolkata (Calcutta).
-Our luxury hotel provides a lavish and restful layover point as we transit from one region of the country to another.
+Our luxury hotel provides a restful layover point as we transit from one region of the country to another.
 The first hotel in the world to be registered by United Nations Framework Convention on Climate Change for Carbon Emission Reductions, the ITC Sonar provides a resort-like urban oasis in one of India’s most bustling cities.
 The enchanting expanse of beautifully designed gardens is shaded

 by more than a million trees and accented with serene ponds dotted with water lilies.
 Though its architecture is sleek and minimalist, the hotel’s decor and ambience